 Instituto de Ciencias del Mar (ICM) >

 (ICM) Artículos >

-Closed Access item Annual series of DMSP contribution to S and C fluxes through phytoplankton and bacterioplankton in a NW Mediterranean coastal site
+Open Access item Annual DMSP contribution to S and C fluxes through phytoplankton and bacterioplankton in a NW Mediterranean coastal site

 Gasol, Josep M.

 |Citation:||Aquatic Microbial Ecology 57(1): 43-55 (2009)|